bata24/gef/docs/FAQ.md

 The variable `GEF_TEMP_DIR` is defined in `gef.py` and can be changed if necessary.

 ## What is `install.sh`?
-This is the installer that was used before the `venv + uv`-based installation became available.
+This is the installer that was used before the `uv`-based installation became available.

 This installer is not currently recommended, but it still works.